Boxley Abbey

 Boxley Abbey was a Cistercian monastery in Sandling, near Maidstone in Kent, England.
 It sits at the foot of the North Downs and falls within the parish of Boxley.

 The abbey was founded around 1146, and dissolved in 1538.

 Its ruins can be found north of Maidstone, just northeast of the M20-A229 Sandling Interchange.

 Medieval history

 The abbey was founded in around 1146 by William of Ypres, leader of King Stephen of England's Flemish mercenaries, and populated by monks from Clairvaux Abbey in Ville-sous-la-Ferté, France.
 In the mid-12th century, it appears that the permanent abbey buildings were constructed, under the abbacy of Thomas, elected in 1152 or 1153.
 In 1171, the then abbot was one of those responsible for the burial of the murdered archbishop of Canterbury, Thomas Becket.
 In 1193 the abbots of Boxley and Robertsbridge journeyed to the continent to search for King Richard I, finally locating him in Bavaria.

+The cloister was rebuilt in the late 14th century, as is known from the surviving contract of 1373 between the abbey and the mason Stephen Lomherst.
 During 1512-13, the abbot appealed to the crown to arrest four of the monks, accusing them of rebelliousness.